 Canadian Cancer Society

 Flores RM.
 Surgical management of primary mediastinal germ cell tumors.
 The Cardiothoracic Surgery Network website.
-Available at: http://www.ctsnet.org/sections/clinicalresources/thoracic/expert_tech-3.html.
-Updated May 2005.
-Accessed March 1, 2007.
+Available at: http://www.ctsnet.org/sections/clinicalresources/thoracic/expert%5Ftech-3.html.
+Updated January 26, 2010.
+Accessed May 23, 2013.

 Liu HP, Yim AP, et al. Thorascopic removal of intrathoracic neurogenic tumors: a combined Chinese experience.
 Ann Surg.
 2000;232(2):187-190.